 But a stitch along is a GREAT time to ask questions because everyone in the community is very engaged.
 And often, you have direct access to the designer.
 They can answer questions about how to do a particular stitch, or about certain aspects of the pattern.

 It can be very exciting waiting for the next release when you don’t know what it’s gonna be.
 Lots of suspense!

 Join a SAL When You Don't Know What to Stitch

 What if you LOVE a designer but you don’t know which one of their patterns to stitch next?

 With a stitch along, the next pattern has been chosen for you and curated by that designer.

 And, as I mentioned before the designer, is sometimes part of the SAL community – BONUS!

 Now that you have a better understanding of what happens during a stitch along, now you just need to choose one.
 And there are MANY!

 Almost every designer has one – some designers do them every year, and even every season.

-The first Notorious Needle SAL is coming along fantastically.
+The latest Notorious Needle SAL is coming along fantastically.